CompleteUnityDeveloper2/4_Argon_Assault/README.md

 Here are the lectures of the course for this section...

 ### 1 Welcome To Section 4 ###
-1. This game is based on classics like Xenon Megablast, Steredenn, Rtype II, Envoy & 1942.
+1. This game is based on classics like Star Fox and Panzer Dragoon.
-2. We will be using Unity 2017's new TileMap 2D facilities.
+2. We will be using Unity 2017's brand-new Timeline facility.

-### 2 Argon Assault Game Design ###
-1.
+3. This will be fast-paced fun rail-shooter.